RunzheStat/TestMDP/.ipynb_checkpoints/README-checkpoint.md

 ## How to test the Markov property for your own data
 1. run `from _core_test_fun import *` to import required functions
-2. Algorithm 1: decide whether or not your data satisfies order-J Markov property
+2. Algorithm 1: decide whether or not your data satisfies J-th order Markov property
     1. make sure your data, the observed trajectories, is a list of [X, A], each for one trajectory.
-Here, X is a T * dim_state_variable array for observed states, and A is a T * dim_action_variable array for observed actions.
+Here, X is a T by dim_state_variable array for observed states, and A is a T by dim_action_variable array for observed actions.
     2. run `test(data = data, J = J)`, and the output is the p-value.
 More optional parameters can be found in the file.
 3. Algorithm 2: decide whether the system is an MDP (and its order) or the system is most likely to be a POMDP
     1. make sure your data and parameters satisfy the requirement for  `test()`.